-How World Thalassaemia Day is celebrated?
+How is World Thalassaemia Day celebrated?

-Several activities and events are organised in the public places like schools, colleges, educational institutions to aware people about the disease, its symptoms and preventive measures.
+Several activities and events are organised in public places like schools, colleges, and educational institutions to aware people of the disease, its symptoms and preventive measures.
 Also, patients and their family members are encouraged to participate in the event to gain knowledge about the disease.
 Let us tell you that the Thalassaemia International Federation (TIF) is a non-profit and non-governmental patient-driven organisation which actively involves in organising the celebration of the event with the associated members in several countries.
-Not only this even World Health Organisation and other health bodies focus on the basic rights of the patients suffering from thalassaemia disease.
+Not only this even the World Health Organisation and other health bodies focus on the basic rights of the patients suffering from thalassaemia disease.

 World Thalassaemia Day: Objective